 3 multiple choice regular exams will be given.
 These exams are 30 multiple choice questions each worth 2 points and 4 short essays worth 10 points each.
 They will not be comprehensive.
-Exams end at the end of the class period.
-If you arrive late, the exam is still due at the end of the class period.
-If you come in after the first person has left the exam, you will take a makeup essay exam at a later time.
+Exam times are listed in the Course Schedule.